What happens after I've submitted an application for PAA?

 How do I extend an interim PAA arrangement?

-Within your email detailing the outcome of your application for PAA, you will be given further guidance on how to extend your arrangements, should you still need this provision.
+Within your outcome email which will details your approved PAA, you will be given the date which your provision ends as well as further guidance on how to extend your arrangements, should you still need this provision.

-Important to know: Your Personal Assessment Arrangement has been granted for the programme you are studying at the time of your application.
+Important to know: Your Personalised Assessment Arrangement has been granted for the programme you are studying at the time of your application.
 If you start a new programme or transfer to a different course, you will need to submit a new application for PAA.
+In this instance please email the Examinations Office for further guidance.

 What if I'm not granted all the arrangements I asked for in my application?